gustavodalves/apressadinho-server/readme.md

 # Appressadinho Server

 This project was implemented in TypeScript.
-Following the principles of clean code, solid and tdd.
+Following the principles of clean code, ddd, solid and tdd.

 ## Tools
   * TypeScript
   * Jest
   * Mongo
+  * Express

 ## Domain